 On a local city tour with Javier Garcia, from Cool Tour Spain, you can discover hidden gems and some amazing murals in Madrid.
 They offer several art and architecture tours in Madrid, Spain.

-One of the best murals in Madrid is by British artist D*, one of his typical pop-art type painting with the couple embracing.
+One of the best murals in Madrid is by British artist D*.
+It’s one of his typical pop-art type painting with the couple embracing.

 17. Walk the Cami de Cavalls in Menorca